 If you’re a fan of Sunday drives but don’t feel the need to venture very far, head down to the heart of Tweed Heads and spend your Sunday at Tweed Heads Bowls Club.
 The cute little club was founded in 1921 and the passionate locals have kept it in pristine condition ever since.
 There’s an indoor green (CRAZY) and four outdoor ones and once you’ve had your fill of bowling, pop into Bistro 16 for a bowl of wedges and a chin wag.
 Barefoot bowls is FREE from 12 to 5pm Sundays.

 Located on Kaleena Street is Tugun Bowls and Community Club, a club run by bowlers for bowlers (ones that give it a crack anyway) with pretty greens and good times aplenty.
 Enjoy a drink from the well-stocked bar or eat up a storm in Ka-Leenas Restaurant.
 Barefoot Bowls Sunday kicks off at 1pm every Sunday with live entertainment and free entry every last Sunday of the month, grab a Sunday roast for under $10, too.
 Bowls clubs rule.

 Where: Kaleena St, Tugun

 Burleigh Heads Bowls Club

 This guy is THE place to gather your squad and spend an arvo in the hipster heartland of Burleigh Heads.
-Barefoot bowls between 12pm – 5pm on Sunday afternoon’s for only $5 per person, live entertainment included.
+Barefoot bowls between 12pm – 5pm on Sunday afternoon’s for only $8 per person (Friday to Sunday), live entertainment included.
 Due to its insane popularity there are two sessions – from 12pm to 2.30pm and 2.30pm to 5pm, make sure you book!
 If you’ve never played barefoot bowls, don’t worry, they even have coaches to help get you started.